stakater/mto-docs/content/installation/aws-eks/preparation.md

 # MTO Preparation Guide

-This document provides a detailed walkthrough of the preparation steps required for MTO installation.
+This document provides a detailed walk through of the preparation steps required for MTO installation.

 ## Cluster Requirements